objectionary/eo-strings/README.md

 The object `QQ.txt.text` is a decorator of `QQ.string`.

-The attribute `is-empty` is TRUE if the length of the array is zero.
+The attribute `is-empty` is TRUE if the length of the tuple is zero.

 The attribute `trim` is a new string trimmed from both sides.

-The attribute `joined` is a string that was obtained by concatenating the strings from the array with the current string as a delimiter.
+The attribute `joined` is a string that was obtained by concatenating the strings from the tuple with the current string as a delimiter.

 The attribute `contains` is TRUE if current string contains `substr` as a substring.